Shawn Grate: Trials

 A grand jury indicted Grate on two counts of aggravated murder in the deaths of two women, Stacey Stanley and Elizabeth Griffith, and the kidnapping and multiple sexual assaults of an unidentified woman whose 911 call to Ashland police led to Grate's arrest on September 13, 2016.
-In court documents, her name has been redacted.
-She is being referred to as "Jane Doe."
+In court documents, her name was redacted and she was referred to as "Jane Doe."
 Grate was indicted on 23 counts, all first, second, or third-degree felonies; lesser charges include breaking and entering, burglary, and tampering with evidence.

 Grate was represented in court by court-appointed attorney Rolf Whitney, who entered a plea of not guilty on all charges on his behalf.
 In a press interview Grate confessed to five murders.
 Grate's attorneys later filed a plea of not guilty by reason of insanity.
 His trial date was set for November 6, 2017, and was later delayed to April 9, 2018.

 Ashland County prosecutor Christopher R. Tunnell said that given the "...depraved actions and the gruesome evidence", he would seek the death penalty.

-Shawn Grate has also been charged in the deaths of his former girlfriends Candice Cunningham and Rebekah Leicy in neighboring Richland County, and has also been charged in the death of Dana Nicole Lowrey, 23, who died in 2006 and was found in 2007 in Marion County.
+Shawn Grate was also charged in the deaths of his former girlfriends Candice Cunningham and Rebekah Leicy in neighboring Richland County, and was also charged in the death of Dana Nicole Lowrey, 23, who died in 2006 and was found in 2007 in Marion County.
 In the second of two letters he sent to Cleveland news station WEWS (News 5 Cleveland) reporter Megan Hickey, Grate attributed his motives to "government assistance", writing that it took his victims' minds.
 "They were already dead, just their bodies were flopping wherever it can flop but their minds were already dead!
 The state took their minds.
 Once they started receiving their monthly checks."
 Grate claimed he once received a $197 food card and that he "never was able to receive any encouragement, though many bodies received 700".

 After Grate gave details of the murders to two news organizations while in custody, attorneys for the defense and prosecution jointly requested and obtained a gag order preventing Grate from communicating any further with the media.
 On January 6, 2017, a competency hearing determined Grate fit to stand trial.
 An evaluation released March 6, based on a January 17 assessment to evaluate Grate's claim of insanity, declared that he was not insane at the time the crimes were committed.
 Grate's counsel then withdrew the plea of not guilty by reason of insanity on April 7, 2017.